benji-8229/pastescrape/README.md

 # pastescrape
-`pastescrape` is a simple script to regularly read recent, public pastes on pastebin and save anything interesting.
+`pastescrape` is a simple script designed to run 24/7, regularly read recent public pastes on pastebin, and save anything interesting.

 ### Why?
 Simple curiosity.
-Lots of interesting things get posted to PasteBin, from drug dealer's menus to malware.
-I am interested in documenting and recording the interesting things that would otherwise go unnoticed.
+Lots of things get posted to PasteBin, from malware to game development scripts to complete junk.
+Why not archive the interesting stuff?

 ### Installation and Setup
 1. Run `gh repo clone pastescrape`.

 2. Run `python pastescrape.py` once to generate config file.

 3. Configure `config.conf`, a sample is provided.
-Keywords are **not** case sensitive.
+Keywords are not case sensitive.
 You must provide absolute paths.
 Pastescrape will **not** create the directories for you, and it will not run without them.

 4. Run `python pastescrape.py` once manually to make sure everything is configured correctly.